-4. What is the current state of play with the four cases brought by Natural Fruit against Andy Hall?a) Criminal Defamation Case - Aljazeera Interview
+4. What is the current state of play with the four cases brought by Natural Fruit against Andy Hall? a) Criminal Defamation Case - Aljazeera Interview and Hall's Counter Prosecutions

-The first of the four cases to reach a trial stage was a criminal defamation case which dealt with an interview Andy Hall gave to Aljazeera in Yangon, Myanmar, in April 2013.
-The interview was about the other two cases brought by Natural Fruit against Andy Hall earlier that year as an immediate response to the publication of the Finnwatch report (see below (b) and (c)).
+The first of the four cases to reach a trial stage was a criminal defamation case which dealt with an interview Andy Hall gave to Aljazeera English news station in Yangon, Myanmar, in April 2013.
+The interview was about the other two cases brought by Natural Fruit against Andy Hall earlier that year as an immediate response to the publication of the Finnwatch report (see below cases (b) and (c)).
 According to Natural Fruit, Andy Hall intentionally harmed the reputation of the company by speaking and/or publishing false information.
-The case charges carried a maximum penalty of 1 year imprisonment.
+The case charges carried a maximum penalty of 1-year imprisonment.

-The trial was heard from 2nd to 10th September 2014 at Prakanong Court, Bangkok.
+The trial was held from 2nd to 10th September 2014 at Prakanong Court, Bangkok.
 On 29th October 2014, the Court delivered a verdict dismissing the charges on the grounds that the prosecutor failed to participate in the investigation process as ordered by the Office of the Attorney General.
-The Court subsequently returned to Andy Hall his British passport which had been confiscated as a condition for bail once he was formally prosecuted for the case in May 2014.
+The Court subsequently returned to Andy Hall his British passport which had been confiscated as a condition for bail once he was formally prosecuted for the case in May 2014 and severely limited his freedom of movement from Thailand.